oruga-ui/oruga/packages/docs/components/Taginput.md

 ---
-title: Taginput
+title: Multiple Input
 ---

-# Taginput
+# Multiple Input

-> A simple tag input field that can have autocomplete functionality
+> A simple item input field that can have autocomplete functionality

 ---